 4. Why is Mescaline So Underrated as a Psychedelic?

 Mescaline is not common among the general public, but those who have used it often return to mescaline after trying other psychedelics.

 Let’s consider the stereotypical mescaline user — the old rebellious hippie.
 They’re usually pretty wise and have found some degree of success in both business and family life.
-They’re now enjoying their old-age with plenty of travel and a healthy social life.
+They’re now enjoying their old age with plenty of travel and healthy social life.